 Today, Bill C-218, which amends the Criminal Code to allow single-event bets, passed its third reading in the Senate.
 The bill, passed with a vote of 57-20, was first introduced by Conservative Member Kevin Waugh in February 2020.
-There were 5 abstentions.
-The last step needed to fully legalize single-event betting in Canada is Royal Assent.
+There were five abstentions.
+The last step needed to fully legalize single-event sports betting in Canada is Royal Assent.

 Earlier in its journey to becoming law, C-218 was amended by the House to include protections for Canada’s horse racing industry.
 However, additional amendments, including language to protect Indigenous rights, were voted down.

 Needless to say, a lot of folks will celebrate today’s Senate outcome.

 Recently, John Levy, CEO of Score Media and Gaming (theScore), offered his take on the possibility of legalization.

 “I’m kind of pinching myself because it’s so exciting.”

 Made during his day two opening keynote of the recent Canadian Gaming Summit, Levy’s comments will be echoed by many.
 He had more to say in the conversation with Mark Silver of The Parleh and Nic Sulsky (PointsBet Canada).